 The Military Support Program (MSP) established by the Department of Mental Health and Addiction in the state of Connecticut is one fantastic example of a community-based initiative.
 We believe the MSP could serve as a successful model for the rest of the nation.
-For just over \$500,000 per year, the MSP, which is available to all servicemembers, veterans and their families in Connecticut, provides its clients with accessible, convenient and completely confidential counseling services through a geographically dispersed network of over 400 clinicians, as well as the staffing of a 24/7 call center.
+For just over \$500,000 annual operating budget, the MSP is available to all service members, veterans and their families in Connecticut.
+The MSP provides its clients with accessible, convenient and completely confidential counseling services through a geographically dispersed network of over 400 clinicians, as well as the staffing of a 24/7 call center.

 The MSP also includes an Embedded Clinician Program, who are civilian providers made available to Connecticut National Guard personnel during their unit's weekend training periods and at any time over the phone.
 They get to know the unit members and are immediately accessible if a Guardsman needs assistance or would like to schedule follow-on counseling.
 We believe this program is successful because it focuses on accessibility and convenience for the men and women of the Connecticut National Guard.
-NGAUS would be more than willing to facilitate establishing a collaborative relationship between the Connecticut National Guard, MSP, and this Committee.
+NGAUS would be more than willing to facilitate the establishment of a collaborative relationship between the Connecticut National Guard, MSP, and this Committee.